GenericMappingTools/gmt/doc_classic/rst/source/matlab_wrapper.rst

 The Windows installers come already with the gmtmex.mexw64|32 and gmt.m files necessary run the MEX.
 Only make sure that the GMT binary dir is either in the Windows path (the installer does that for you) and in the MATLAB path (you have to do it yourself).
-If you want to (re)build the MEX file yourself, see the *compile_mex.bat* in the source SVN repository.
+If you want to (re)build the MEX file yourself, see the *compile_mex.bat* in the GitHub repository.

 OS X
 ----